avlsv/avlsv/README.md

 Hello there 👋

-I’m an assistant professor in the Department of Public Management and Policy at the Andrew Young School of Policy Studies at Georgia State University.
+I’m a PhD student at New Economic School, Moscow.
-I research nonprofits and NGOs, human rights, public policy/administration, and causal inference.
+I conduct research of monetary economics, monetary and fiscal policy, and causal inference.